Decoding SMP: More Than Just a Hair Tattoo

 Scalp Micropigmentation vs. a Hair Tattoo: Wrapping Up

-Although SMP and a hair tattoo sound similar, they have a lot of distinct differences.
-SMP has specially trained practitioners that use custom ink to give the appearance of natural hair growth.
-If you’re looking for a hair restoration treatment, SMP’s the one you want.
+While SMP and a hair tattoo may seem alike, they have several key differences.
+SMP is performed by specially trained practitioners using custom ink to create the illusion of natural hair growth.
+If you're seeking a true hair restoration solution, SMP is the way to go.